 Throughout the year, you’ll be embedding yourself in our global finance community, working alongside other high-potential finance professionals and doing a real job with real responsibilities.
-The experience will give you a solid grounding in financial management, insights into the workings of a global business and an understanding of the financial rigour demanded by of one of the world’s biggest healthcare companies.
+The experience will give you a solid grounding in financial management, insights into the workings of a global business and an understanding of the financial rigour demanded by a biopharma company.

 We place high priority on personal and professional development.
 Finance challenges will come thick and fast, so you’ll always be learning something new.
 As well as developing your financial expertise and business knowledge, you’ll gain valuable communication, planning, organisational, problem-solving, team-working and networking skills.
 No prior finance knowledge is necessary.
 In fact we’re looking for students from different backgrounds to bring their fresh perspective into finance with a willingness to learn and an analytical mind.

-HR is all about equipping our business with the right people and the right skills to help our customers and patients do more, feel better and live longer.
+HR is all about equipping our business with the right people and the right skills to help the company focus on getting ahead of disease together.
 HR works with the various business areas to deliver against overall organisational goals.
 As well as leadership and development, compensation, benefits, recruitment and employee health management, the HR team is responsible for operations, strategy, communications and systems.

 You’ll be able to use and develop your business skills in a busy HR environment, while seeing the workings of a diverse global organisation at first hand.
 You'll be applying the skills you already have and developing ones you don't - such as communication, team-working, organisation and problem solving.

-We offer undergraduates a choice of science placements in either our Pharmaceutical Supply Chain organisation or in our Research and Development organisation (R&D).
+We offer undergraduates a choice of science placements in either our Global Supply Chain or in our Research and Development (R&D) functions.
 These placements give first-hand experience of manufacturing, technology and science in and out of the lab, with exposure to the best people, processes and technology.

 We offer undergraduates a choice of science placements in either our manufacturing sites or our research and development sites.

 Our Manufacturing sites science placements give first-hand experience of manufacturing in and out of the lab.
-We manufacture a huge range of different pharmaceutical and consumer healthcare products from respiratory devices and antibiotics to toothpaste.
-Our talented teams of engineers and scientists are able to deliver four billion packs of medicines and healthcare products every single year whilst meeting stringent quality and safety standards efficiently.
+We manufacture a huge range of different pharmaceutical medicines, respiratory devices and antibiotics.
+Our talented teams of engineers and scientists are able to deliver a pipeline of medicines whilst meeting stringent quality and safety standards efficiently.